swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

   }

   deinit {
     // Used to be a potential data race.
-    // Now deinit is also isolated on the MainActor.
+Now, deinit is also
-    // So this code is perfectly correct. friend.state += 1
+    // isolated on the MainActor, so this code is perfectly
+    // correct.
+    friend.state += 1
   }
 }